dhruvikothari/The-Complete-Flutter-Development-Bootcamp-with-Dart-Solutions/README.md

 # The-Complete-Flutter-Development-Bootcamp-with-Dart-Solutions
-Here I'm going to provide necessary solutions required for to complete this flutter course.
+Here I'm going to provide necessary solutions required for to complete this flutter application development course.